midiker/GWU_RML/README.md

   * Training rows: 160,338

 ### Test Data
-* **Source of test data**: GWU Blackboard, email `jphall@gwu.edu` for more information
+* **Source of test data**: The Home Mortgage Disclosure Act (HDMA) evaluation (or test) data was downloaded from this Github repository: https://github.com/jphall663/GWU_rml/tree/master/assignments/data
 * **Number of rows in test data**: 19831
-* **State any differences in columns between training and test data**: None
+* **State any differences in columns between training and test data**: Test data not have the 'high_priced' column

 * **XGBoost is the best model when compared to alternative models, like the penalized general linear model (GLM) and explainable boosting machine (EBM) model, because it is ranked highest on average across metrics and folds however in father debugging and testing it was discovered under a domain shift of simulated recession conditions, the XGboost model performed very poorly with very small variance and predicting the mean.
-In deployment it is high recommended to us the EMB.
+In deployment it is high recommended to us the EBM.
 The Analysis below shows both models**
 * <img src="Images/Ranking.png" width="300">

 ### Model Details
 * **Columns used as inputs in the final model**: 'property_value_std', 'no_intro_rate_period_std', 'loan_amount_std', 'income_std', 'conforming', 'intro_rate_period_std', 'debt_to_income_ratio_std', and 'term_360'

-* **columns used as targets in the final model**: 'high_priced'
+* **Columns used as targets in the final model**: 'high_priced'
 * **Type of models**: XGBoost and EBM
 * **Software used to implement the model**: 'xgboost', 'H20', 'interpret.glassbox', 'interpret.perf', 'numpy', 'pandas', 'time', 'matplotlib.pyplot', and 'matplotlib.lines'.
 * **Version of the modeling software**: 'xgboost 1.4.2', 'h20 3.36.1.1', 'interpret 0.2.4', 'numpy 1.18.5', and 'pandas 1.0.5